conda-forge/conda-forge.github.io/src/maintainer/infrastructure.rst

 Conda-forge builds and maintains its own set of compilers for various languages and/or systems (e.g., ``C``, ``FORTRAN``, ``C++``, ``CUDA``, etc.).
+These are used in all of our CI builds to build essentially all artefacts published by conda-forge.

+In the past, compiler upgrades often required full rebuilds of basically all of conda-forge due to potential ABI breaks.
+These breaks have become much rarer in frequency and scope, so it is not a current concern.
+However, we keep our policies for such ABI breaks in place for the next time it should occur.

-These are used in all of our CI builds to build both core dependencies (e.g., ``Python``) and maintainer-contributed packages.
-While we do not have any formal policies or promises of support for these compilers, we have historically maintained them according to the following (non-binding) principles.
+While we do not have any promises of support for a generation of ABI-compatible compilers, we have historically maintained them according to the following (non-binding) principles.